OccupyWallStreet/nycga4/wp-content/plugins/tweet-blender/readme.txt

 1. Upload the entire tweet-blender directory to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use admin Settings > Tweet Blender to specify configuration options
+4. Make sure to authenticate to Twitter and allow read-only access to the tweet stream (under Status tab)

 = Adding Tweet Blender to Sidebar =